-For decades, world leaders have stalled addressing the enormous threat posed by global warming.
+For decades, nation-states and corporations have stallednow addressing the enormous threat posed by global warming.
 It has now been over 30 years since the planet has experienced a colder than average month.
 The last four years were the four hottest years on record.
 Humanity’s emissions of heat-trapping greenhouse gases continue to increase, reaching the highest level ever in 2018.
 We are on the brink of the collapse of our climate and society as we know it, and we need a global movement to immediately change course to ensure a livable and just future.

 The climate collapse induced by global warming is already underway.
 Human activity has over-saturated the atmosphere with greenhouse gases, causing the planet to warm at an increasingly accelerating rate.
 Rapid warming has shaken the earth’s ecological systems.
 This collapse already threatens our very existence, and it is only poised to speed up.

 All around us, the effects of climate collapse are negatively impacting millions of people.
 With just 1°C of average global temperature rise, the frequency and intensity of weather disasters such as wildfires, hurricanes, flooding, and droughts have increased dramatically.
 Record-breaking temperatures and ever more extreme weather events have become the new norm.

 From the deadly wildfires which have ravaged California, to the recent flooding across the South and Midwest, to Hurricanes Michael, Florence, Harvey, Irma, and Maria, in just the last few years across the United States there have been unprecedented losses of life and billions of dollars in damages from climate-fueled extreme weather events.
 Hundreds of thousands have had their homes damaged or destroyed, and millions have been forced to go without electricity in places such as Puerto Rico.